 Homesick is a real thing, and although I don’t get homesick often, it hits me hard when it does.
-So when one of my good friends, Chris, texted me saying he was thinking of stopping in Thailand for a week on his way home from his Nepal trip, most of the homesickness disappeared!
+When one of my friends, Chris, texted me saying he was thinking of stopping in Thailand for a week on his way home from his Nepal trip, most of the homesickness disappeared!

 One thing Chris told me was that he wanted to see elephants.
 He also mentioned for me to go ahead a plan the trip.
 It was quite a big responsibility and I needed a little help from him.
 I needed him to decide on beaches or mountains.
 This helped us determine the entry and exit point, which ended up being Bangkok regardless.

 He mentioned he hasn’t really done a “beach” vacation.
 So, after endless amounts of research, I decided on Patong, a neighborhood on Phuket Island.

 Patong does has a reputation for party and nightlife, but I chose this location simply because of the placement on the island.
 It was very central and not too far from anything!
 Once the city/location was selected the rest of the planning was pretty easy!

 I felt like a kid at a candy store, waiting for his arrival in Bangkok!
 And practically bursted into tears when I saw him walk out of the arrival area.
 I kind of felt bad for him as he was dressed for cold weather, and Thailand was anything but cold.

 He arrived in the late evening, so we didn’t do much that first night and our flight to Phuket was early the next morning.
 We mostly just talked and looked at pictures from his Nepal adventure and I loved every minute of it!

 Our journey from Bangkok to Phuket was pretty uneventful.
 The flight was about 1.5 hours, and then the taxi was for about an hour to our hostel.
 Once we arrived at our hostel and got settled in, we decide to ventured out for Chris’s first authentic Thai food experience, Pad Thai!